 Students with disabilities must be accorded the legal rights required by federal and state law.

-Military Children
+Children of Military Families

-School administrators shall facilitate the inclusion and participation in extracurricular activities of military childrentransferring into the school, to the extent they are otherwise qualified, by:
+School administrators shall facilitate the inclusion and participation in extracurricular activities of children of military families, as defined in policy 4050, Children of Military Families, transferring into the school, to the extent they are otherwise qualified, by:

-providing information about extracurricular activities to incoming military children; and
+providing information about extracurricular activities to incoming children of military families; and

 waiving application deadlines.